bjoyce3/uabrc.github.io/docs/cheaha/getting_started.md

 ### Typical Workflow

 - Stage data to $USER_SCRATCH (your scratch directory)
 - Research how to run your code in "batch" mode.
-Batch mode typically means the ability to run it from the command line without requiring any interaction from the user.
+Batch mode typically means the ability to run it from the command line without requiring any interaction from the researcher.
 - Identify the appropriate resources needed to run the job.
 The following are mandatory resource requests for all jobs on Cheaha
   - Maximum memory (RAM) required per slot
   - Maximum runtime